|Degree||Full time - 3 years, part time also available||

 You will study anatomy and physiology, nutrition and exercise, biomechanics, health promotion, physical activity for disease and special populations, professional practice, and exercise management for wellness, disease and injury.

-Choose to specialise in Physical Activity, Health and Wellness, Sport and Exercise Science or Human Nutrition for a career in allied health, sports science or nutrition.
+Choose to specialise in Physical Activity and Health Promotion, Sport and Exercise Science or Human Nutrition for a career in allied health, sports science or nutrition.

-Specialising in Physical Activity, Health and Wellness will teach you how to maximise physical activity to promote health and wellness.
+Specialising in Physical Activity and Health Promotion will teach you how to maximise physical activity to promote health and wellness.

 If you choose to focus on Sport and Exercise Science you will be an asset in the field of sport science and exercise physiology.

 With the Human Nutrition specialisation you will develop the expertise to effectively communicate nutrition principles in a range of settings and have the awareness of cultural and environmental influences.

 Work experience is a crucial part of your degree; in both the first and second year of the programme you will complete an assessed placement.

 The Certificate in Pre Health and Science provides a pathway into the programme if you do not meet the entry criteria.
 View the Certificate in Pre Health and Science Pathways (PDF: 1MB) for further information.

 To complete this Degree you are required to complete a minimum total of 360 credits.
 Please browse the guide below to view the course options currently available within this qualification.

 To be a full time student you need to maintain a workload of 120 credits per year.
 We recommend you talk with us to ensure you choose electives to benefit your future career.